 We have also reduced and will continue to reduce our Ex-Pat quotas by filling those position with local Nigerian talent, whilst promoting female employees to middle, senior and executive management positions.

 Food Concepts remains committed to the support of grassroots entrepreneurs, from whom we purchase fresh produce for our Central Kitchen and numerous restaurants.
 We pride ourselves in taking a hands-on approach that is geared toward assisting budding entrepreneurs to improve and refine their products and services in order to meet our rigorous quality standards.
-As a testament to this, the young supplier of our bean powder went on to win an Entrepreneur of the Year award.
+As a testament to this, the young supplier of our bean powder won an Entrepreneur of the Year award.

 Our recent ISO 22000:2018 certification enables us to show our customers that we have a world-class food safety management system in place.
 This quality assurance aims to ensure customer confidence in our products, which is becoming more important as customers demand safe food and food processors require that ingredients obtained from their suppliers are safe.